hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 </details>

 </details>

-In our (obviously biased) opinion, our definition is more intuitive of what the complement operation does.

 Not all layouts have a complement.
 In particular, bijection requirement in our definition rules out all layout $A$ whose singlevariate function is not